mallory-jpg/hdinsight-mini-project/README.md

 # HDInsight Mini Project

-Instead of doing this project directly through the portal (which didn't work because of my M1 processing chip), my workaround was using third-party apps through VSCode editor. 😺
+Instead of doing this project directly through the Azure portal (which didn't work because of my M1 processing chip), my workaround was using third-party apps through VSCode editor. 😺

 ### Project Screenshots: